 OMER TEVFIK ERTEN has been taking photographs since 2011, and has prepared documentary series on gender, identity, urban transformation and the trans community.
 He is an activist for trans rights and one of the founding members of Pembe Sanat (Pink Art), a platform aiming to bring visibility to the trans and sex worker community through the arts.
 He works and lives in Istanbul. www.omertevfikerten.com

 TENDAI HUCHU’S first novel The Hairdresser of Harare was released in 2010 to critical acclaim, and has been translated into several languages.
 Between projects, he translates fiction between the Shona and English languages.
 His new novel is The Maestro, The Magistrate & The Mathematician.
 Find him @TendaiHuchu or on www.tendaihuchu.com.

-GERARD LEE McKEEVER is an academic and writer based in Thornhill, Dumfries & Galloway.
-He is currently publishing a series of short stories, with novel and screenplay projects ongoing (see gerardmckeever.co.uk).
-Gerard holds a postdoctoral position in Scottish Literature at the University of Glasgow, where he completed a PhD in English Literature in 2014.
-He has a range of work published and forthcoming in his specialist field of Scottish Romanticism, and is a founding co-convener of the Scottish Romanticism Research Group at Glasgow.
-Twitter: @gmckeeverauthor
+GERARD McKEEVER is a writer and academic based in Thornhill, Dumfries & Galloway.
+He is currently publishing a series of short stories, while writing a novel set on the Solway coast (see gerardmckeever.co.uk).
+Gerard is a British Academy Postdoctoral Fellow at the University of Glasgow, where he completed a PhD in English Literature in 2014.
+He publishes a variety of research on the subject of Scottish Romanticism.
+Twitter: @gmckeeverwriter

 HELMI BEN MERIEM is a Tunisian fiction writer and a researcher of Somali literature.
 His short stories have appeared in Feminist Spaces, Blue Minaret, Scarlet Leaf Review, Theories of Her: an Experimental Anthology, and Thema among others.
 He has recently finished writing an epistolary novel entitled Good Nights Letters.